Skip to Main Content

 Two Authors with the same family name

-If a reference list includes publications by two or more primary authors with the same surname include first authors initials in all text citations, even if the year of publication is different.
+If a reference list includes publications by two or more primary authors with the same surname include first authors' initials in all text citations, even if the year of publication is different.

 In-text citation